Galileo-dev/blockchain/README.md

 - **Implementation:**
   1. Use Web3js to generate a new wallet. [code here](components/web3/new-wallet-dialog.tsx)
   2. Save the generated keystore file to local storage and offer a download link. [code here](components/web3/new-wallet-dialog.tsx)
+  3. Custom connector reads the keystore file from local storage and decrypts it when needed (requires a password prompt). [code here](lib/customConnector.ts)
-  3. When the wallet is selected from the radio selection, the wallet details will be displayed along with its SETH and Ticket Balance.
+  4. When the wallet is selected from the radio selection, its details will be displayed along with its SETH and Ticket Balance.

 ### Balance Check Page